-The transition from live/work, to a dedicated office or workspace is pivotal for any business owner and Twig & Twine is no exception.
+The transition from live/work, to a dedicated office or workspace is pivotal for any business owner and Twig & Twine is no exception, so if you’re also a business owner, here are the check stub papers you need to know to manage it.
 Along with the drastic increase in overhead, having a physical space comes with the demand of having to staff the location, and manage the core component of the business, which, for Heather, is still offsite.
 Floral design can be tough work of little financial reward.
 It is manual labor, on your feet all day.
 Long hours need to be put in to prepare the pieces, load and unload them on the day of an event.
 It is not always as pretty of a situation as the arrangements themselves.

 Though schooled in graphic design from Northern California, Heather has made a sustainable floral design business in Los Angeles without formal business training, and very little advertising.
 It seems that Heather, not only knows how to make flowers bloom but opportunity as well.

 She got her start in the flower business working for a florist friend in San Francisco who needed some help at the same time she needed a job.
 Her design training from art school lent itself well to understanding colors and textures.
 It was only a matter of learning the technical aspects of handling the various types of flowers.
 After moving to Los Angeles, the flower shop she was working for, closed, Heather took it as a chance to focus on her own business.
 If you are a business owner as well, then it might be beneficial for you to look up on devices such as 8×8 business phones.